 05 of 12

 Even folks who don't like sushi will love this marinated ahi tuna.
 The better the quality tuna that you can find, the more tender and delicious this will turn out.
 While this is a good appetizer, be sure to keep it around for the main course, since it also makes a great side dish.

 06 of 12

-This has long been one of our most popular and highly rated recipes.
+Kalua Pig has long been one of the most popular and highly rated recipes.
 The good news is that you don't have to roast a whole pig in your backyard and you certainly don't need an imu (underground oven).
 You can roast this in your own oven using a pork butt you buy at the grocery store.
 When it's done, shred the pork and imagine you're back in Hawaii at a luau.

 07 of 12